ivmarkov/rust-esp32-std-demo/README.md

 ## Building for ESP32-S2 and ESP32-C3

-* Instead of installing the [prebuilt binaries of the Rust ESP32 STD compiler fork and the Espressif LLVM clang fork](https://github.com/espressif/rust-esp32-example/blob/main/docs/rust-on-xtensa.md), you need to build the upcoming [`stable_V1.53`](https://github.com/ivmarkov/rust/tree/stable_V1.53.0) branch of the Rust STD compiler fork:
+* Instead of installing the [prebuilt binaries of the Rust Espressif compiler fork and the Espressif LLVM clang fork](https://github.com/espressif/rust-esp32-example/blob/main/docs/rust-on-xtensa.md) which are sligthly behind, you need to build the compiler fork from source, as described above.
-  * Follow the instructions in the README.md file in that branch.
-They are actually the same as the `stable` branch build instructions, the only difference is which branch you checkout for building
-  * This branch is to replace the current Rust STD `stable` branch once all issues are completely ironed out
-* To configure the demo for your particular board, please uncomment either the [Rust ESP32-S2 target](https://github.com/ivmarkov/rust-esp32-std-hello/blob/main/.cargo/config.toml#L4), or the [Rust ESP32-C3 target](https://github.com/ivmarkov/rust-esp32-std-hello/blob/main/.cargo/config.toml#L5) and comment the others
+* To configure the demo for your particular board, please uncomment either the [Rust ESP32-S2 target](https://github.com/ivmarkov/rust-esp32-std-hello/blob/main/.cargo/config.toml#L6), or the [Rust ESP32-C3 target](https://github.com/ivmarkov/rust-esp32-std-hello/blob/main/.cargo/config.toml#L8) and comment the others
 * Other than these two changes, please follow the build instructions from above

 ## Flash